WCGH/Dragonsong-Sim/README.md

 ## Known Issues:
 - Some machines might experience slow loading or stutters on their first run.
 - Limit Cut debuffs are missing durations.
+- Having a dropdown menu open selected will prevent moving your camera with right click.
+- There is no indicator of who received first Mortal Vow debuff when starting Phase 6 at a later stage.

 ## TODO:
 - Add control options (standard/legacy, mouse sensitivity).